richie48/Mt5-pi-setup/README.md

     WINEDLLPATH=/opt/wine-stable/lib64/wine/x86_64-unix WINEPREFIX=~/.mt5 wine64 mt5setup.exe
     ```
     we would need to do some button clicking on the GUI now displayed in VNC viewer to complete the installation.
 Once done, we should find our MT5 application installed at `/opt/amd64-bookworm/.mt5/drive_c/Program\ Files/`
 12. We no longer need to interact with our GUI and therefore can resolve to using a virtual display when running MT5 forward.
-We can install a lightweight display server in our chroot jail, which we would be runnning before launching MT5.
+We can install a lightweight display server in our chroot jail, which we would be running before launching MT5.
     ```
     sudo apt install xvfb
     Xvfb :1 -screen 0 1024x768x24 &